superhero/js.animator/README.md

 longer need to alter the animation loop.

 When there's no longer any callbacks in the queue then the routine will automatically stop.
-If you by any reason would like to stop the routine at any time then use the method `stop`:
+If you by any reason would like to stop or pause the routine at any time then use the method `stop`:
 ```javascript
 animator.stop();
 ```